In Pictures: UNICEF continues support for critical frontline care during COVID-19 pandemic in Italy

 “My job is to inform people about what is going on about the coronavirus, how they can protect themselves and how to protect other people,” he says.
 “The main problem we face in this period is that migrants and refuges are not aware of the risks of COVID-19.
 My job is to meet them and to explain what the virus is, how they can protect themselves and the rules they have to follow in order to be safe."

-Since the beginning of Italy’s national lockdown due to coronavirus on March 10, the team has conducted outreach missions five days a week.
+Since the beginning of Italy’s national lockdown as a result of coronavirus, the team has conducted outreach missions five days a week, every week.

 Today the team is visiting an informal settlement in the outskirts of Rome, where approximately 500 people live, primarily families with children.
-The majority of the people who live here are refugees and migrants, but there are many Italian residents as well, the outreach team helps anyone who is in need.
+Most of the people who live here are refugees and migrants, but there are many Italian residents as well, and the outreach team helps anyone who is in need.

 Here Abdoul Bassite helps prepare 7-year-old Francesca* for a health screening.
-In addition to sharing information on how children and families can protect themselves from coronavirus, Abdoul also acts as a cultural mediator for families ensuring they understand what exactly is going on and how the team can support them.
+As well as sharing information on how children and families can protect themselves from coronavirus, Abdoul also acts as a cultural mediator for families, ensuring they understand what exactly is going on and how the team can support them.

 The informal settlement, pictured here, was originally built as a storage facility.
 It now has approximately 500 residents, including 100 children.
 The living conditions are cramped as the building was never intended to house families.